renato0307/learning-go/api-add-first-utility-function.md

 The HTTP based testing use the `net/http/httptest` package, which allows to record the result of the request so we can make assertions over it.

-If the `arrange` block we:
+In the `arrange` block:
 1. Initialize Gin and the routes
 1. Create the HTTP recorder and the request to execute

 The `ServeHTTP` function executes a request and writes to the response.

-In the `assert`block we:
+In the `assert`block:
 1. Check the return status
 1. Confirm we receive an UUID with hyphens

-After we also need to add a test for the case without hyphens.
+After we also need to add a test for the case _without hyphens_.

-__CHALLENGE__: don't scroll down and try to do this test by yourself
+__CHALLENGE__: don't scroll down and try to do this test by yourself!

 The final contents of the `programming_test.go` file is: